mikedelgaudio/tipsy/README.md

 - [ ] Move dialog layouts to different shared components folder
 - [ ] Update/Fix SEO
 - [ ] Investigate how to reduce calls in `math.ts`; this may involve redesigning the store to search by key.
+- [ ] When resetting an app always generate a new uuidv4() to ensure error classes reset.

 ## Docker build